Azure/ADX-in-a-Day-Lab1/README.md

 ---
 #### Challenge 3, Task 11: Shortcuts

+Purpose of this task is to expose some cool productivity features of Azure Data Explorer Web Interface.
+This task is not evaluated.

 There are many keyboard shortcuts available in ADX Web UI and Kusto Explorer to increase productivity while working with KQL.
 Below are a few examples
 - You don't have to select a block of code.
 Based on current cursor position, code that is separated by empty lines is considered a single block of code.<br>